jorgebucaran/hyperapp/README.md

 ## Lifecycle Events

-You can be notified when a Virtual Node is created, updated or removed via lifecycle events.
-Use them for animation, data fetching and cleaning up resources.
+You can be notified when elements managed by the Virtual DOM are created, updated or removed via lifecycle events.
+Use them for animation, data fetching, wrapping third party libraries, cleaning up resources, etc.

 ### oncreate